-The TRIPS by Culture Trip concept draws the kind of people you want to travel and hang around with.
+The Culture Trip concept draws the kind of people you want to travel and hang around with.
 The positive energy and overflow of happiness throughout the day makes it so easy to relax.
 I like small groups I can interact with closely, making things more smooth, personal, interesting and fun.

 We were debating whether to venture out to the Húsafell Canyon Baths or not, because the weather was crazy that night.
 In the end, despite the snow, wind and darkness, we decided to just go for it.
 It was so great to have a group who were willing to brave the weather and do it anyway.
 That made the whole experience even more epic.

 Ahmed Badr from Egypt